johnricB/MobileApp/README.md

 <h2>Description</h2>
-Creating a Mobile Application for Campus Communication with Real-Time Messaging and Individualized Posting.
+I chose to create a Mobile Application for Campus Communication with Real-Time Messaging and Individualized Posting.
 <br />